 A divorce addresses several matters aside from the end of the marital relationship and its cause.
 Depending on your circumstances, a divorce will also address issues such as:

-You might think a judge will divide all marital property and debt equally.
-However, New Jersey is an equitable distribution state, which means that the judge can divide the property in any manner they deem appropriate and fair based on several factors.
+It is important to understand that New Jersey is an equitable distribution state, which means the judge can divide the property in any manner they deem appropriate and fair based on several factors.

 In a contested divorce, however, the spouses cannot or will not agree on one or more issues.
 Therefore, they need judicial intervention to resolve their disputes.